 Tracking Time by Task Helps Meet Job-Cost and Gross Profit Goals

-“In a couple of cases we had to refer to our policy of ‘This is how we do things here, and if it doesn’t match up with your philosophy, then we may not have a good fit.’
-There were one or two people who decided to move on, but time-tracking wasn’t their only issue, so it was probably for the best.”
+“In a couple of cases, we had to refer to our policy of ‘This is how we do things here, and if it doesn’t match up with your philosophy, then we may not have a good fit.’
+So one or two people decided to move on, but time-tracking wasn’t their only issue, so it was probably for the best.”

 Rhonda added, “It was really important for us to have that kind of support come from the top of the company.
-I was able to tell anyone who gave me a hard time about their time sheet entries that they should speak with their supervisor.
+I could tell anyone who gave me a hard time about their timesheet entries that they should speak with their supervisor.
 I haven’t gotten any direct grumbling for quite some time now!
-So I think the time collection system is working pretty well at this point.
-With that piece in place, our supervisors review time and job assignments for accuracy and can make changes before the payroll is processed.
-The whole system is integrated so, after supervisory approval, payroll gets assigned to job costs based on time and activity.”
+So I think the time collection system is working pretty well at this point.”

 “I’ve been looking at this report,” said Dave, “and I highlighted the line items for actual labor costs in green – right here in this red box.
 Exactly what’s included in that number?”

 Rhonda leaned in to take a quick look.
 “You’ve highlighted the actual labor cost.
 It includes the employee’s hourly pay – both regular and overtime.
 It also includes all of the employer’s payroll taxes AND the labor burden costs we’ve determined should be assigned for each employee.
 So the amounts you’re seeing on this report for labor costs are all-inclusive.”
-“Ah,” said Dave.
+“Ah, now I understand,” said Dave.
 “Pretty impressive.”

-How Does a Comprehensive Job-Costing System Impact Accounting Workloads?
+How Does This Comprehensive Job-Costing System Impact Accounting Workloads?

 Dave continued.
 “One more question.
 So compared to before – is there more work, or less work, from an accounting perspective?”

-“We’re also using the Qlean$tart® Accounting Solutions: Month-End Closing Procedures so that we’re sure we have a clean set of books each month.
-That way, our December 31st year-end is pretty much a standard month-end closing, so we’re done with the bulk of the year-end work by mid-January.”
+“We’re also using the Month-End Closing Checklist for QuickBooks, so we can ensure that we have a clean set of books each month.
+That way, our year-end is pretty much like a standard month-end closing, so we’re done with the bulk of the year-end work by mid-January.”

 She glanced at her watch.
-“Ooops.
+“Oops.
 I’m really sorry we had to make this so brief, but I’ve got to run if I’m going to make it to my appointment on time.
-If you think of any other questions, please feel free to get in touch.
+If you have any other questions, please feel free to get in touch.
 Paul has my contact info.”

 As she prepared to leave, Dave stood up to shake her hand.
-“I think you did a great job of giving me a birds-eye view about what kinds of things change from the accounting and bookkeeping perspective.
-I also appreciate finding out how you and Paul handled asking employees to track the tasks that they’re working on.
-It sounds like you’ve been a key-player in making great progress on your job-costing system and it seems like you’ve helped to create a great ‘team environment’ atmosphere here at Paul’s Perfect Projects.
-Thank you so much for sharing!“
+“I think you did a great job of giving me a birds-eye view about what changes from the financial and bookkeeping perspective.
+I also appreciate hearing how you and Paul handled asking employees to track the tasks that they’re working on.

 Next Blog Posting: